RatJuggler/developer-portfolio/README.md

 - template-start - runs the Node template application in development.

-The Spring services rely on the shared resources bundle being available to them, so always make sure to update it in the local repository after any changes using using `cd shared-resouces && ./mvnw install`.
+The Spring services rely on the shared resources bundle being available to them, so always make sure to update it in the local repository after any changes by using `cd shared-resouces && ./mvnw install`.

 The Spring application can then be run with:

-- portfolio-simple - `cd simple-service && ./mvnw spring-boot:run`
+- portfolio-simple - `cd portfolio-simple && ./mvnw spring-boot:run`
-- portfolio-sql - `cd sql-service && ./mvnw spring-boot:run`
+- portfolio-sql - `cd portfolio-sql && ./mvnw spring-boot:run`

-## Test Images
+## Docker Images

-Four Docker file are available to create individual images for deployment to other environments.
-They all make use of multi-stage docker files and at the moment I'm using two build commands for each image so that I can tag the builder.
+Docker files are available to create images for deployment to other environments.
+They all make use of multi-stage docker files and at the moment I'm using two build commands for each image when testing so that I can tag the builders.
 This helps when I'm pruning images but want to keep the builders for re-use, especially the Java builders.

 ### portfolio-static